 CPCP knows that critical thinking skills are crucial in the success of students.
 STEAM (Science, Technology, Engineering, Art, Math) is intentionally woven into every classroom.
 We have a STEAM resource teacher trained at the Erickson Institute and a STEAM resource center with materials available to teachers.
 The resource teacher provides monthly STEAM lessons to teaching teams who plan weekly lessons incorporating STEAM lessons into their curriculums.

-CPCP offers technology for our Pre-K students as part of the curriculum.
+Activities that encourage problem solving and critical thinking are amazing for brain development and robotics is a fantastic way to develop the brain.
 Coding is becoming an integral part of many future careers.
 When students have an understanding of coding they can become producers, rather than just consumers, of digital technology.
 Coding can be thought of as a new literacy for the twenty-first century that provides different ways of thinking, communication and expressing ideas.
 Our technology teacher leads small group 30 minute sessions.
 During these weekly meetings, students will: expand problem solving skills, work on sequencing, use their imaginations, plan and test strategies, build confidence, design things, strengthen their motor skills, and have fun!
 How do we accomplish this?
 We have three tools for learning coding: Beebots, KIBO, Scratch Junior

 With The Creative Curriculum®, children are immersed in learning through purposeful play-based experiences on topics they’re familiar with from their everyday lives.
 Children find opportunities for rigorous skill development like counting, measurement, and language comprehension while also developing positive relationships, gross-motor skills, and problem solving abilities.